majestic53/nesl/readme.md

 nesl file
 ```

-To launch with a file in fullscreen mode, run the following command:
+To launch in fullscreen mode, run the following command:

 ```
 nesl -f file
 ```

-To launch with a file and nearest-scaling (1x-4x), run the following command:
+To launch using nearest-scaling (1x-4x), run the following command:

 ```
 nesl -s [1-4] file
 ```

-To launch with a file and linearly-scaling (1x-4x), run the following command:
+To launch using linear-scaling (1x-4x), run the following command:

 ```
 nesl -ls [1-4] file